Scientists make breakthrough in understanding of rare blood cancer

 Professor Strefford, of the University of Southampton, said: "By revealing the genetic signs linked to a poor prognosis, doctors will be able to determine which patients have more aggressive cancer and require higher doses of drugs or treatment at an earlier stage."

 The scientists identified, for the first time, how individual gene faults connected to SMZL can influence a patient's prognosis.
-Errors in the TP53 gene in were shown to be 'drivers' of the cancer, potentially acting as a warning for doctors of shorter survival times.
+Errors in the TP53 gene in cancer cells were shown to be 'drivers' of the cancer, potentially acting as a warning for doctors of shorter survival times.
 The presence of faults in the KLF2 and NOTCH2 genes indicated that patients generally required intensive treatment for their disease more quickly.

 Dr Matt Kaiser, Head of Research at Leukaemia & Lymphoma Research, said: "Understanding how different genetic changes contribute to a patients' disease has allowed us to make huge strides in designing treatments for many different blood cancers, but until now splenic marginal zone lymphoma has been a bit behind.
-This research could help doctors and patients make more informed choices about treatment plans, and help to significantly improve the outlook for this group of ."
+This research could help doctors and patients make more informed choices about treatment plans, and help to significantly improve the outlook for this group of patients."

 No comments: